kayleyseow/CS-113/04. Counting Methods and the Pigeonhole Principle/Chapter4Notes4.md

 - Let’s try #28, 29 on p.
 205
 - For example, flipping two coins
   - The two flips are independent of each other
-  - If the first coin come up heads, can you tell what the second will be?
+  - If the first coin comes up heads, can you tell what the second coin will be?
 - If *P*(*E*⋂*F*) = *P*(*E*)*P*(*F*), then E and F are independent
 - *P*(*E*|*F*) = *P*(*E*) is the same test
 - There are two reasons why that is true